 For recycling trucks and garbage trucks, the size advantage over passenger vehicles is only slightly less than it is for 18-wheelers.
 Trash trucks typically weigh between 40,000 and 64,000 pounds.
 They are large, square vehicles built of heavy steel.
 When those vehicles collide with passenger vehicles, the result most frequently is more damage to the passenger vehicles and more injuries to the occupants of the passenger vehicles.
 There were 107 fatalities in the U.S. in 2018 in accidents that involved garbage or recycling trucks, as well as 1,400 injuries.
 The majority of those deaths and injuries occurred among people who were in the passenger vehicles involved in those accidents.

 The results for accidents between delivery vans or trucks and passenger vehicles do not differ much.
 Delivery vans, which have become ever-more common in recent years, especially during the pandemic as people place online orders for more of practically everything, are a threat to passenger vehicles in the same way that 18-wheelers and refuse vehicles are.
 Delivery vans and other commercial vehicles that weigh more than 10,000 pounds were in about 1,900 fatal accidents in 2017.
 They were involved in roughly 22,000 collisions that resulted in injuries, as well.
 Delivery vehicles are the smallest vehicles in the category of “large commercial vehicles,” weighing “only” between 10,000 and 26,000 pounds, they still have a significant size advantage over passenger vehicles.
 For instance, the most popular delivery van, the Mercedes Sprinter, weighs at least 11,000 pounds.
 The Sprinter is used by Amazon, UPS, Purlolator, and Federal Express, among other delivery services.
 It weighs close to three times as much as the average passenger vehicle and tips the scales at more than four times the weight of the smallest passenger vehicles.
 That size advantage does not bode well for the occupants of passenger vehicles.
+A personal injury attorney in Morehead could help you with any assistance based on the facts of your case.

 Of the reported accidents, though, Coast Guard statistics identify the top causes of boating accidents as operator inattention, operator inexperience, excessive speed, not keeping a proper lookout, and boating under the influence of alcohol.
 While there is a high potential for serious injuries and fatalities as a result of boating accidents, few states require adults to obtain a boating license, including Kentucky.
 For unaccompanied boat operators who are from 12 to 17 years old, the state requires a safety course certification if the minor is operating a motorized vessel.
 The safety certification is available through an online course.
 If there is an adult in the boat, no safety certification is necessary, even if the minor is driving the boat.